 - Interested in enforcement?
 Make sure Mexican Customs knows how to contact you.
 Mexican Customs actively reviews incoming shipments and occasionally flags those that they deem suspicious.
 Customs then contacts the registered representative to determine whether these goods should be detained or can be forwarded to their final address.

-- Don’t let your trademark be attacked, without the opportunity to fight back.
+- Don’t let your trademark be attacked without the opportunity to fight back.
 Third parties routinely target registered trademarks that are cited against their new applications.
 Court notifications are typically delivered in person to the Mexican address of the registered representative.
-Failure to have a representative on file can result in a trademark registration being lost because no one submitted a defense.
+Failure to have a representative of Recortd can result in a trademark registration being lost because no one submitted a defense.

-All the above issues can be solved by recording an Attorney on File at the IMPI.
+All the above issues can be solved by recording an Attorney of Record at the IMPI.
 Therefore, if you are thinking about designating Mexico for your International Registration, be sure to let your Mexican Attorney know so that we can help you keep an eye on your trademarks.

 If you have any questions, please contact us.